 Start Time: 9:00 a.m.at Batsto Village in Wharton State Forest, 08037

-This 48-mile ride will take to you to several historic and legendary sites in the Pine Barrens.
+This 48-mile ride starts at Historic Batsto Village in Wharton State Forest, a former iron and glass-making industrial center.
+You will visit several historic and legendary sites in the Pine Barrens.
 A lunch stop will be made in Historic Smithville Village, and you will visit Leeds Point – the birthplace of the Jersey Devil.
 Other highlights include Port Republic and Oyster Creek, and side trips may be made to the Edwin B. Forsythe National Wildlife Refuge, Chestnut Neck (site of a battle fought in the Revolutionary War), or the Renault Winery – places that are not too far off of the route.

 Day 2 – Thursday, October 1, 2015